Leveled Groups and Differentiation Done Right

 Conducting a Class with Leveled Groups

-If you were concerned about content coverage when we brought up the idea of self-guided learning, you may have nightmares about the idea of leveled groupings.
+If you were concerned about content coverage when we brought up the idea of self-guided learning, you may have nightmares about the idea of leveled groups.
 In my experience, though, you don’t need to sacrifice coverage in order to allow students to work at their own levels.
 While it may seem paradoxical for students to work at their own pace and meet content standards, I have found that students can learn so much more effectively when work is targeted at their level, that even students moving at a relatively slow pace will cover more content than they would in a chalk-and-talk class.
 Of course, simply having students sit in circles is not enough, and the success of a small-group class depends on intentional groupings and best practices for facilitating group work.

 Equity in Groupings